mrsingleton/jour71105/lessons/data/math/aggregates/01-count-sum-diff.md

 =COUNT(A1:A11)
 ```

-### Tips
-- You can include multiple ranges and/or non-consecutive cells by separating each with a comma.
-- If you need to count data types other than numbers, i.e. text cells or blank cells, use `=COUNTA()` to _count all_ data types.
-- If you need to count items based on certain criteria, use `=COUNTIF()` to only _count if_ given conditions are met.

----

 ## How Much?
 Use the `SUM` function to answer the question, "how much?"
 It returns the sum of a range of numbers and/or cells.
 ```